tensorflow/docs/site/en/community/contribute/community.md

 ### Mailing lists

-Most communication happens on the TensorFlow Forum, however the following mailing lists are still used for announcements and contributor conversation.
-They are not intended to provide technical support.
+Most communication happens on the TensorFlow Forum.
+The following mailing lists are still used for announcements and contributor conversations.
+Note that they are not intended to provide technical support.

 *   [announce@tensorflow.org](mailto:announce@tensorflow.org) — All major releases and important announcements are sent to this mailing group.
 We recommend that you join this list if you depend on TensorFlow in any way.
 *   [developers@tensorflow.org](mailto:developers@tensorflow.org) — Discussion for developers who are contributing to TensorFlow.